Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 The static structure factor $S(\bm{k})$ has been accessed experimentally in cold-atom setups through measurements of compressibility or density fluctuations~\cite{sanner2010suppression, drewes2016thermodynamics}.
 In systems where particles are confined to move on a discrete lattice, as our dBH model, the lattice potential provides a privileged frame from where to determine the density modulation.
 Based on this, we consider here an alternative observable to detect solid order that is readily accessible in quantum gas microscope setups, the occupation imbalance~\cite{landig2016quantum,schreiber2015observation,Tai2017}.
 For the checkerboard solid, the occupation imbalance is defined as

-It quantifies the occupation imbalance of the two checkerboard sub-lattices that make up the system.
-It is zero for a uniform density and 1 for a checkerboard solid, and hence it condenses information on the whole density profile into one number.
+It quantifies the occupation imbalance of the two checkerboard sub-lattices that make up the system: it is zero for a uniform density and 1 for a checkerboard solid, and hence it condenses information on the whole density profile into one number.
 (It is straightforward to define analogous occupation imbalance functions for other crystalline arrangement, such as the stripe or star solids~\cite{Capogrosso2010}, see~\cite{RossonThesis}.)
+In our numerical calculations, the two degenerate ground states of the system in the DW phase, occupying either of the sub-lattices respectively, are selectively obtained by varying the wavefunction used to initialise the DMRG calculations.

-We show in Fig.~\ref{fig:8x16}(a,c) the dependence of $S(\pi,\pi)$ and $I$ on the interaction strength for $\nu=1/2$ and two system sizes, $L_x\times L_y=16\times 8$ [Fig.~\ref{fig:8x16}(a)] and $L_x\times L_y=12\times 6$ [Fig.~\ref{fig:8x16}(c)].
+We show in Fig.~\ref{fig:8x16}(a,e) the dependence of $S(\pi,\pi)$ and $I$ on the interaction strength for $\nu=1/2$ and two system sizes, $L_x\times L_y=16\times 8$ [Fig.~\ref{fig:8x16}(a)] and $L_x\times L_y=12\times 6$ [Fig.~\ref{fig:8x16}(e)].
 We find that these observables feature a similar dependence on the interaction strength.
 Both of them are zero or small at low $V/J$ and converge to a finite value at large $V/J$.
 The transition in the occupation imbalance is very sharp, with a discontinuity around the critical interaction $(V/J)_c\approx4-5$, depending on the system size.
 The transition in $S(\bm{k})$ is smoother for the smaller system, but for $16\times 8$ is also very sharp, with the location of the transition in agreement with that in $I$.
 The jump of both observables at a well defined $V/J$ agrees with the expectation of the transition being of first order in the thermodynamic limit, given that two symmetries are being broken simultaneously: the $Z_2$ symmetry of the lattice is present in the checkerboard solid [$V/J > (V/J)_c$], and the $U(1)$ symmetry in the superfluid phase (see below).
 We conclude from this discussion that the occupation imbalance is able to detect the presence of a periodic density modulation as well as the structure factor, with the advantage of being readily accessible in quantum gas microscope experiments.